---

 ### Format

 The `--format` option outputs JSON instead of text.
-This is useful for automation and agents.
+Use it for automation and agents.

 ```bash filename="terminal"